 There are a few reports and tools that are especially helpful for adoptees:

-- DNA Relatives tool
+- DNA Relatives feature

 - Ancestry Composition report